-The CSHGP strategic partnership model engages and builds the capacity of civil society with host country governments and the private sector – promoting healthy behaviors, improving quality and equitable access to services, and informing national policies and strategies.
-Through an annual grant-making process, direct cooperative agreements are made to support the work of international non-governmental organizations (iNGOs) and their local partners.
-These programs generate new knowledge to address major barriers to improving and scaling up the delivery and use of integrated packages of low-cost, high-impact interventions to improve the health of women, children and communities.
-The current portfolio consists of approximately 32 projects in 24 countries.
+The CSHGP strategic partnership model engaged and built the capacity of civil society with host country governments and the private sector – promoting healthy behaviors, improving quality and equitable access to services, and informing national policies and strategies.
+Through an annual grant-making process, direct cooperative agreements were made to support the work of international non-governmental organizations (iNGOs) and their local partners.
+These programs generated new knowledge to address major barriers to improving and scaling up the delivery and use of integrated packages of low-cost, high-impact interventions to improve the health of women, children and communities.
+The portfolio consisted of approximately 32 projects in 24 countries.

 MCHIP & PVO/NGO Efforts

-MCHIP’s PVO/NGO Support team provides technical assistance in program design, monitoring, implementation and evaluation to grantees supported through USAID’s Child Survival and Health Grants Program (CSHGP).
-The team offers expertise in monitoring and evaluation, maternal & child health, and infectious disease interventions, as well as organizational development and health information systems, with a focus on equity and sustainability.
+MCHIP’s PVO/NGO Support team provided technical assistance in program design, monitoring, implementation and evaluation to grantees supported through USAID’s Child Survival and Health Grants Program (CSHGP).
+The team offered expertise in monitoring and evaluation, maternal & child health, and infectious disease interventions, as well as organizational development and health information systems, with a focus on equity and sustainability.

 Key Contributions of Grantees

-Every project makes key contributions, which are described in detail in the Final Evaluation reports.
+Every project made key contributions, which are described in detail in the Final Evaluation reports.

 Some examples include: